 It would be interesting to know what financial effect this additional twenty paces has on business, but I’m sure that there are those who will insist on marking the difference and ensuring that their trinket comes from the true “First and Last” shop.
 The former shop will be doing well too, though, as it’s now home to the unexpectedly modern Natural Retreats Storehouse café.

 Jo and I drove up to John o’Groats in May from Alness and after wandering around the shop, we decided to get our photo taken at this most classic British destination.
 The white signpost is probably the most famous aspect of the place, and mirrors a very similar one at the other end of the mainland, at Land’s End in Cornwall.

-Unsurprisingly, the photographer who works there is very protective of his pitch, but I hadn’t realized that the sign is actually private: it was installed purely for the purpose of tourists having their picture taken.
+Unsurprisingly, the photographer who works there is very protective of his pitch, but I hadn’t realised that the sign is actually private: it was installed purely for the purpose of tourists having their picture taken.
 The photographer doesn’t allow visitors to take photos with their own cameras and even takes the cross-boards home with him when he finishes at the end of the day.
 The premise being that you pay to have the name of your town placed on the sign for the photograph, although the arrow doesn’t point in the correct direction, as I’d always imagined.
 I can only imagine how frustrating it must be to travel from Land’s End and arrive after the photographer’s finished for the day, to find the signpost bare.